apache/trafficcontrol/docs/source/api/v1/deliveryservice_requests.rst

 Response Structure
 ------------------
+:assigneeId:           The integral, unique identifier of the assignee of this :ref:`ds_requests`
+:assignee:             Name of the assignee to which the :ref:`ds_requests` is assigned to
+:authorId:             The integral, unique identifier of the author of this :ref:`ds_requests`
+:author:               Name of the author who created this :ref:`ds_requests`
+:changeType:           The type of change made to the delivery service as described in this :ref:`ds_requests`
+:createdAt:            The date and time at which this :ref:`ds_requests` was created, in :rfc:`3339` format
+:id:                   An integral, unique identifier for this :ref:`ds_requests`
+:lastEditedBy:         Name of the previous user to edit this :ref:`ds_requests`
+:lastEditedById:       The integral, unique identifier of the previous user to edit this :ref:`ds_requests`
+:lastUpdated:          The date and time at which this :ref:`ds_requests` was last updated, in :rfc:`3339` format
+:status:               The status of this :ref:`ds_requests`

+:deliveryService: An object describing the actual parameters for the Delivery Service request
     :active:                   A boolean that defines :ref:`ds-active`.
     :anonymousBlockingEnabled: A boolean that defines :ref:`ds-anonymous-blocking`
     :cacheurl:                 A :ref:`ds-cacheurl`

         .. deprecated:: ATCv3.0
             This field has been deprecated in Traffic Control 3.x and is subject to removal in Traffic Control 4.x or later

     :ccrDnsTtl:           The :ref:`ds-dns-ttl` - named "ccrDnsTtl" for legacy reasons
     :cdnId:               The integral, unique identifier of the :ref:`ds-cdn` to which the :term:`Delivery Service` belongs
     :cdnName:             Name of the :ref:`ds-cdn` to which the :term:`Delivery Service` belongs
     :checkPath:           A :ref:`ds-check-path`
     :consistentHashRegex: A :ref:`ds-consistent-hashing-regex`

         .. versionadded:: 1.4

     :consistentHashQueryParams: An array of :ref:`ds-consistent-hashing-qparams`

         .. versionadded:: 1.4

     :deepCachingType:     The :ref:`ds-deep-caching` setting for this :term:`Delivery Service`

         .. versionadded:: 1.3

     :displayName:       The :ref:`ds-display-name`
     :dnsBypassCname:    A :ref:`ds-dns-bypass-cname`
     :dnsBypassIp:       A :ref:`ds-dns-bypass-ip`
     :dnsBypassIp6:      A :ref:`ds-dns-bypass-ipv6`
     :dnsBypassTtl:      The :ref:`ds-dns-bypass-ttl`
     :dscp:              A :ref:`ds-dscp` to be used within the :term:`Delivery Service`
     :ecsEnabled:        A boolean that defines the :ref:`ds-ecs` setting on this :term:`Delivery Service`

         .. versionadded:: 1.4

     :edgeHeaderRewrite: A set of :ref:`ds-edge-header-rw-rules`
     :exampleURLs:       An array of :ref:`ds-example-urls`
     :fqPacingRate:      The :ref:`ds-fqpr`

         .. versionadded:: 1.3

     :geoLimit:            An integer that defines the :ref:`ds-geo-limit`
     :geoLimitCountries:   A string containing a comma-separated list defining the :ref:`ds-geo-limit-countries`
     :geoLimitRedirectUrl: A :ref:`ds-geo-limit-redirect-url`
     :geoProvider:         The :ref:`ds-geo-provider`
     :globalMaxMbps:       The :ref:`ds-global-max-mbps`
     :globalMaxTps:        The :ref:`ds-global-max-tps`
     :httpBypassFqdn:      A :ref:`ds-http-bypass-fqdn`
     :id:                  An integral, unique identifier for this :term:`Delivery Service`
     :infoUrl:             An :ref:`ds-info-url`
     :initialDispersion:   The :ref:`ds-initial-dispersion`
     :ipv6RoutingEnabled:  A boolean that defines the :ref:`ds-ipv6-routing` setting on this :term:`Delivery Service`
     :lastUpdated:         The date and time at which this :term:`Delivery Service` was last updated, in :rfc:`3339` format
     :logsEnabled:         A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
     :longDesc:            The :ref:`ds-longdesc` of this :term:`Delivery Service`
     :longDesc1:           The :ref:`ds-longdesc2` of this :term:`Delivery Service`
     :longDesc2:           The :ref:`ds-longdesc3` of this :term:`Delivery Service`
     :matchList:           The :term:`Delivery Service`'s :ref:`ds-matchlist`

         :pattern:   A regular expression - the use of this pattern is dependent on the ``type`` field (backslashes are escaped)
         :setNumber: An integer that provides explicit ordering of :ref:`ds-matchlist` items - this is used as a priority ranking by Traffic Router, and is not guaranteed to correspond to the ordering of items in the array.
         :type:      The type of match performed using ``pattern``.

     :maxDnsAnswers:        The :ref:`ds-max-dns-answers` allowed for this :term:`Delivery Service`
     :maxOriginConnections: The :ref:`ds-max-origin-connections`

         .. versionadded:: 1.4

     :midHeaderRewrite:     A set of :ref:`ds-mid-header-rw-rules`
     :missLat:              The :ref:`ds-geo-miss-default-latitude` used by this :term:`Delivery Service`
     :missLong:             The :ref:`ds-geo-miss-default-longitude` used by this :term:`Delivery Service`
     :multiSiteOrigin:      A boolean that defines the use of :ref:`ds-multi-site-origin` by this :term:`Delivery Service`
     :orgServerFqdn:        The :ref:`ds-origin-url`
     :originShield:         A :ref:`ds-origin-shield` string
     :profileDescription:   The :ref:`profile-description` of the :ref:`ds-profile` with which this :term:`Delivery Service` is associated
     :profileId:            The :ref:`profile-id` of the :ref:`ds-profile` with which this :term:`Delivery Service` is associated
     :profileName:          The :ref:`profile-name` of the :ref:`ds-profile` with which this :term:`Delivery Service` is associated
     :protocol:             An integral, unique identifier that corresponds to the :ref:`ds-protocol` used by this :term:`Delivery Service`
     :qstringIgnore:        An integral, unique identifier that corresponds to the :ref:`ds-qstring-handling` setting on this :term:`Delivery Service`
     :rangeRequestHandling: An integral, unique identifier that corresponds to the :ref:`ds-range-request-handling` setting on this :term:`Delivery Service`
     :regexRemap:           A :ref:`ds-regex-remap`
     :regionalGeoBlocking:  A boolean defining the :ref:`ds-regionalgeo` setting on this :term:`Delivery Service`
     :remapText:            :ref:`ds-raw-remap`
     :signed:               ``true`` if  and only if ``signingAlgorithm`` is not ``null``, ``false`` otherwise
     :signingAlgorithm:     Either a :ref:`ds-signing-algorithm` or ``null`` to indicate URL/URI signing is not implemented on this :term:`Delivery Service`

         .. versionadded:: 1.3

     :sslKeyVersion: This integer indicates the :ref:`ds-ssl-key-version`
     :tenantId:      The integral, unique identifier of the :ref:`ds-tenant` who owns this :term:`Delivery Service`

         .. versionadded:: 1.3

     :trRequestHeaders: If defined, this defines the :ref:`ds-tr-req-headers` used by Traffic Router for this :term:`Delivery Service`

         .. versionadded:: 1.3

     :trResponseHeaders: If defined, this defines the :ref:`ds-tr-resp-headers` used by Traffic Router for this :term:`Delivery Service`

         .. versionadded:: 1.3

     :type:   The :ref:`ds-types` of this :term:`Delivery Service`
     :typeId: The integral, unique identifier of the :ref:`ds-types` of this :term:`Delivery Service`
     :xmlId:  This :term:`Delivery Service`'s :ref:`ds-xmlid`

 .. code-block:: http
 	:caption: Response Example